-Revenues from insurance premiums issued in the first half of the year showed a growth of 11%, leveraged by the health segment due to the increase in Health Promoting Entity users (EPS acronym for the Spanish original), which reached 4.39 million, in addition to the growth in health services by Ayudas Diagnosticas and IPS Sura, companies that actively participate in the testing and vaccination services provided against COVID.
+Revenues from insurance premiums issued in these three semesters showed a growth of 14%, leveraged by the health segment due to the increase in Health Promoting Entity users (EPS acronym for the Spanish original), which reached 4.55 million, in addition to the growth in health services by Ayudas Diagnosticas and IPS Sura, companies that actively participate in the testing and vaccination services provided against COVID.

-The Labor Risk Administrators (ARL acronym for the Spanish original) premiums, which are consolidated in the life segment, increased 14%, demonstrating a positive dynamic in the growth of affiliates, with a growth of 273 thousand users so far in 2021, this growth confirms the break in the trend since October 2020 after presenting decreases in the insured mass due to the increase in unemployment in Colombia and the high levels of absenteeism in the companies.
+The Labor Risk Administrators (ARL acronym for the Spanish original) premiums, which are consolidated in the life segment, increased 16%, demonstrating a positive dynamic in the growth of affiliates, with a growth of 276 thousand users so far in 2021, this growth confirms the break in the trend since October 2020 after presenting decreases in the insured mass due to the increase in unemployment in Colombia and the high levels of absenteeism in the companies.

-Premiums from insurance revenues have shown a higher growth dynamic, leveraged by an improvement in the trend of new business underwriting, which is mainly reflected in a 3% growth in the mobility solution.
+Premiums from insurance revenues have shown a higher growth dynamic, leveraged by an improvement in the trend of new business underwriting, which is mainly reflected in a 5% growth in the mobility solution.

-Over this period, Life solutions also showed a better growth ratio, reaching 8%, due to the recovery of the dynamics in the intermediary and affinity channel.
+Over this period, Life solutions also showed a better growth ratio, reaching 10%, due to the recovery of the dynamics in the intermediary and affinity channel.
 The launch of the protection product plan for COVID in Chile in June is another milestone to be noted.
 This product is mandatory for workers performing on-site functions and provides coverage for medical expenses and death.

-Similarly, the health solution increased by 16% in the first half of the year, consolidating the positive dynamics of the previous year as a result of the offer of new plans in the companies of Colombia, Mexico, Chile and El Salvador.
+Similarly, the health solution increased by 17% at the end of September, consolidating the positive dynamics of the previous year as a result of the offer of new plans in the companies of Colombia, Mexico, Chile and El Salvador.

 Regarding claims, there continues to be a negative effect from claims associated with COVID-19, which are mainly materialized in increased mortality for life solutions, increased assistance benefits, economic benefits and diagnostic costs.
-These effects for the end of this period reached COP \$1,106 billion with greater effects in the subsidiaries in Colombia, Mexico, El Salvador and Panama where there is greater exposure to Health, Occupational Risks and Life solutions.
+These effects for the end of this period reached COP \$1,337 billion with greater effects in the subsidiaries in Colombia, Mexico, El Salvador and Panama where there is greater exposure to Health, Occupational Risks and Life solutions.
 The different companies continue implementing strategies for customer care and support, with strategies that include virtual care models, treatment through oxygen therapy, home delivery of medicines, expansion of the capacities installed in the provision and support in the management and prevention of risk in the companies; these have resulted in a lower severity and mortality of the cases.

-It is worth highlighting the decrease in the infection rates of the ARL in Colombia, a high percentage of whose policyholders in the health sector are vaccinated.
+In this quarter there was a decrease in the rates of contagion and mortality of the Labor Risks Administrators in Colombia whose insured members of the health sector are vaccinated in a high percentage, thus evidencing the effectiveness of the vaccination process.
 Consequently, for the upcoming periods, a flattening of the infection curve is expected, as well as a decrease in the severity and mortality of the disease, associated to the evolution of the vaccination processes in all the countries where Grupo Sura is present.